joshloyal/Vary/README.md

-# TopicModelsNVI
+# Vary
-Neural Variational Inference for Topic Models
+A repo to host models utilizing Neural Variational Inference